Creative-Coding-RSS-2021/exercise_5/Readme.md

 **Exercise Goal**: to know the basics of message passing

-In this exercise we will develop a browser extension that send an opened tab in a standby mode.
+In this exercise we will develop a browser extension that send an opened tab in a standby mode :sleeping: .
 We will also use a `canvas`, so we can do it visually as appealing as it needs to be.

 ### Resources: